 Supporting impeachment is not about politics or party.
 It’s about standing up for our Constitution, the integrity of our elections, and the rule of law.

 Drafting articles of impeachment and voting to impeach Trump doesn’t come without risks — but failing to hold Trump accountable is not an option.
 Doing so would set an incredibly dangerous precedent for our democracy and for future presidents.

 Voting to impeach Donald Trump does not guarantee that Congress will remove him from office, but it’s an important step toward holding him accountable for his crimes and corruption.

 What can we do now?

 History will judge what we do in this moment.
 Will we vigorously defend our democracy, our Constitution, and the rule of law?
 Or will we let the criminal in the White House bully us into silence?

-Call your representatives now and demand they support the formal impeachment inquiry:
+Call your lawmaker now and demand they support voting to impeach Donald Trump: